kh296/dawn-vllm/README.md

 The following are minimal instructions for running an example [vLLM](https://docs.vllm.ai/en/stable/) application on the [Dawn supercomputer](https://www.hpc.cam.ac.uk/d-w-n).
-The example runs the [offline thoughput benchmark](https://docs.vllm.ai/en/stable/cli/bench/throughput/?h=throughput)for the [Qwen/Qwen3-4B](https://huggingface.co/Qwen/Qwen3-4B) model.
+The example runs the [offline thoughput benchmark](https://docs.vllm.ai/en/stable/cli/bench/throughput/?h=throughput)for the [Qwen/Qwen3-4B](https://huggingface.co/Qwen/Qwen3-4B) Large Language Model.

-Instructions are provided for working on a Dawn login node and on a Dawn compute node.
+Instructions are provided for working on a Dawn login node or on a Dawn compute node.

 ### 2.1 On a Dawn login node